 Is it possible to format an SD card without losing data?
 You’ve heard that a format will erase everything, so how can you preserve the pictures you’ve grabbed with your Android phone’s camera on its MicroSD card?
 Do you have to forget about the work-related files you’ve stored there using your favorite Windows apps?

-Reasons Solution
+Reasons Steps

 Your Windows PC asks you to format your SD card.
 You get the “You need to format the disk in the drive before you can use it” error message.